-Goal: To develop conceptual, contextual, technical, integrative, and adaptive competencies required of an entry-level paramedic in the cognitive (what do they know); psychomotor (skill performance), and affective (behavior) learning domains.
-Students integrate theoretical concepts and perform psychomotor skills for which they are to demonstrate competency under the direct supervision of an approved preceptor in the field environment.
+To achieve that goal, students must develop conceptual, contextual, technical, integrative, and adaptive competencies in all domains of learning.
+While in the field internship, they must integrate theoretical concepts and competently perform psychomotor skills under the direct supervision of an approved preceptor.